Manh D. Vu

 /Architecture

 The short documentary that I made before I left Vietnam.
-Like it is destiny, luckily for me that I had a lot of opportunities to be a part of social projects for the minority groups in the North of Vietnam.
-From my bachelor’s thesis, I realized that the people over there, even though they are still in poverty, but all really care about preserving their culture.
+Like it is destiny, luckily for me, I had a lot of opportunities to be a part of social projects for the minority groups in the North of Vietnam.
+From my bachelor’s thesis, I realised that the people over there, even though they are still in poverty, all really care about preserving their culture.

-When I backed to Vietnam, it was a pleasure to work with 112 Architects Office, and Mr. Son Vu took me to Nam Dam, where they have been assisting people here in building their village.
-The story was told through the interview with Mr. Ly Ta Danh, the chief of Nam Dam Village.
-In Nam Dam, the Dao Ethnic people here recognize the importance of cultural identity preservation.
+When I returned to Vietnam, it was a pleasure to work with 112 Architects Office, and Mr Son Vu took me to Nam Dam, where they have been assisting people here in building their village.
+The story was told through the interview with Mr Ly Ta Danh, the chief of Nam Dam Village.
+In Nam Dam, the Dao Ethnic people here recognise the importance of cultural identity preservation.
 The identity is using the Rammed Earth wall in their architecture, which is a sustainable and natural material; all are handcrafted by the traditional technique without additives.

 Architecture